BluDay/multiwii-proxy-python/README.md

 # WiiProxy

-A proxy for MultiWii flight controller developed specifically for Python 3.
+A proxy for MultiWii flight controller module for Python 3

 This "proxy" uses the [MultiWii Serial Protocol (MSP)](http://www.multiwii.com/wiki/index.php?title=Multiwii_Serial_Protocol) to communicate with the physical flight controller.
 The communication is established